quacksouls/bitburner/doc/guide/program.md

 at the Terminal.

-To create a program, click on the `Create Program` tab and choose a program that can be created.
+To create a program, click on the <kbd>Create Program</kbd> tab and choose a program that can be created.
 Some other programs are locked at the moment.
 These programs require a higher Hack stat to unlock.
-Locate the `BruteSSH.exe` program and click on `Create program` to start working on that program.
+Locate the `BruteSSH.exe` program and click on <kbd>Create program</kbd> to start working on that program.
 Let the game run for a few minutes while the program is being created.
 When the `BruteSSH.exe` program is completed, work on the `AutoLink.exe` program.
 Again, let the game run for about 10 minutes or more for the program to be 100% complete.

 ![Create program](image/create-program.png "Create program")